Weyl distributions, spectral properties, and circulant approximation results for quaternion block multilevel Toeplitz matrix sequences: Definitions and preliminary tools

 Right eigenvalues in general are infinitely many, but we can group them with quaternion conjugacy classes as reported in the next result.
 As a consequence, using these equivalence classes, we can manage the spectra of the considered matrix sequences as in the complex setting.

 \begin{lemma}[Conjugacy classes] If \(Ax=x\lambda\), then \(A(xq)=(xq)(q^{-1}\lambda q)\) for every nonzero \(q\).
 Thus right eigenvalues occur in conjugacy classes

-\end{lemma} An important property is that, while eigenvalues are infinitely many, right conjugacy classes are not.
+\end{lemma} An important property is \val{the following:} while eigenvalues are infinitely many, right conjugacy classes are not.

 \begin{lemma}[{\cite[Thm.~5.4]{zhang_quaternions_1997}}] Every \(A\in\HH^{n\times n}\) has exactly \(n\) right-eigenvalue classes, counted with multiplicity. \end{lemma} Note that, by Lemma \ref{lem:conj_class}, if an eigenvalue is real, then its conjugacy class collapses to the eigenvalue singleton.
-This is an important property of real eigenvalues that simplifies the analysis of Hermitian or normal matrices, for example.
+The latter is an important property of real eigenvalues that simplifies the analysis of Hermitian or normal matrices, for example.

 \paragraph{Canonical eigenvalues.} We now recall a standard way to select meaningful representatives of right eigenvalue classes.
 This enables us to perform a complete matrix spectral analysis using a similar approach, as done in the complex setting.
-Indeed, Zhang proved the existence of the following complex canonical eigenvalues:
+Indeed, Zhang proved the existence of the \val{complex canonical eigenvalues, as reported in the subsequent result.}

 \begin{theorem}[{\cite[Thm.~5.4]{zhang_quaternions_1997}}] Every \(A \in \HH^{n \times n}\) has exactly \(n\) right eigenvalues which are complex numbers with nonnegative imaginary parts, counted with multiplicity. \end{theorem}